In the trading world.

 It is formed when the market consistently forms lower lows and lower highs.

-When these two key criteria are met, it indicates that the market is trending downwards.
+When these two key criteria are met, it indicates that the market is trending downward.

-This is a period when the bears take the bulls for a ride down the hill and makes no room at all for the bulls.
+This is a period when the bears take the bulls for a ride down the hill and make no room at all for the bulls.

 In essence, they overcome the bulls and push prices lower.